zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-onboarding-overview.md

    Reach out to AAD onboarding if the new extension service needs special permissions besides just calling your own resource provider servers.
 If the extension requires additional built-in support for standard Graph or ARM APIs, submit a partner request at the site located at [https://aka.ms/portalfx/uservoice](https://aka.ms/portalfx/uservoice).

-1. Azure fundamentals and compliance
+1. Azure fundamentals and compliance  – Angie Wilson

     The Azure Fundamentals are a set of tenets to which each Azure service is expected to adhere.
 The Azure Fundamentals program is described in the document located at [https://aka.ms/azurefundamentals](https://aka.ms/azurefundamentals).
 The document also identifies the stakeholders and contacts for each of the tenets.

-1. Security and privacy reviews
+1. Security and privacy reviews  – Paul Mattson

 1. Start the CSS onboarding process with the CSS team at least three months previous to public preview.
 This process may coincide with the following step.
 For more information about development phases, see [top-extensions-developmentPhases.md](top-extensions-developmentPhases.md).

+1. Decide on a name and URLs for the extension.
+You may need to contact emailing <a href="mailto:ibiza-onboarding@microsoft.com?subject=Name and URLs for new Extension">ibiza-onboarding@microsoft.com</a> to ensure that the name and URL's are unique.

 1. Schedule a UX feasibility review with the Ibiza team UX contact by emailing <a href="mailto:ibiza-onboarding@microsoft.com?subject=Extension Feasibility Review">ibiza-onboarding@microsoft.com</a>.
 Many extensions have been made more successful by setting up early design reviews with the Azure Portal team.
 Taking the time to review the design gives extension owners an opportunity to understand how they can leverage Azure Portal design patterns, and ensure that the desired outcome is feasible.